 Microservices vs Monolithic Architecture

-By contrast, microservice capabilities are expressed formally with business-oriented APIs.
-They encapsulate a core business capability, and as such are valuable assets to the business.
-The implementation of the service, which may involve integrations with systems of record, is completely hidden as the interface is defined purely in business terms.
-The positioning of services as valuable assets to the business implicitly promotes them as adaptable for use in multiple contexts.
-The same service can be reused in more than one business process or over different business channels or digital touchpoints, depending on need.
-Dependencies between services and their consumer are minimized by applying the principle of loose coupling.
+Dependencies between services and their consumers are minimized by applying the principle of loose coupling.
 By standardizing on contracts expressed through business-oriented APIs, consumers are not impacted by changes in the implementation of the service.
-This allows service owners to change the implementation and modify the systems of record or service compositions which may lie behind the interface and replace them without any downstream impact.
+This allows service owners to change the implementation and modify the systems of record or service compositions — which may lie behind the interface and replace them without any downstream impact.

-Software development processes with microservices vs monolithic architecture
+How software development processes differ between microservices and monolithic architecture

 Traditional software development processes (waterfall, agile, etc) usually result in relatively large teams working on a single, monolithic deployment artifact.
 Project managers, developers, and operational staff can reach varying degrees of success with these models, releasing application candidates that can be verified by the business, particularly as they gain experience using a particular software and deployment stack.
 There are, however, some lurking issues traditional approaches: